 Since Dex platform 2.0 was released, your Drops value upon deposit and payout is calculated upon the market’s 24 hour average (as opposed to live market price).
 This is being done to protect Dropil and its users from price manipulation as live market pricing provides an incentive for large pump and dumps which long-term would hurt the sustainability of the company and give an unfair advantage to users with big accounts over the average user.

-All returns are based on the original USD equivalent value at the start of each 15-day cycle, the principal Drop balance is never impacted by the current Drop price.
+All returns are based on the original USD equivalent value or the number of Drops in Dex at the start of each 15-day cycle.
+The principal Drop balance is never impacted by the current Drop price.

 Initial Dex Deposit: 100,000 Drops & Drop value = $1 each at the time of deposit.
 Aggressive risk level is used, re-contribute is enabled.
 The first cycle has a 15-day return of 3%